Replay Assistance Rule

 • Loose ball touching a boundary line, goal line, or end line

-• Location of the football or a player in relation to a boundary line, line of scrimmage, line to gain, or goal line
+• Location of the football or a player in relation to a line or the pocket area

 • Player down by contact (when not ruled down on the field)